There are 5 basic tastes: sweet, sour, salty, bitter, and ‘umami’. Monosodium glutamate or ‘MSG’ is a food additive responsible for the umami taste.

 What is it?

-Glutamate is one of the most commonly found amino acids in nature and is in many common natural plant and animal foods.
+Glutamate is one of the most commonly found amino acids in nature.
+It is in many common natural plant and animal foods.
 Just to name a few, this includes tomatoes, mushrooms, broccoli, fish, meat, cheese, and even human breast milk.

 The glutamate part of MSG comes from glutamic acid which is a common amino acid.
 Remember: amino acids are simply the building blocks of protein.
 All proteins are made up of strings of amino acids linked together.